ost-utechja/UTech_Jamaica_Student_FAQs/records.md

 # Student Records – Frequently Asked Questions

+This page provides information about transcripts, status letters, and student identification records.<br>
-Click a question to view the answer.
+Click a question to view the full answer.
-Use Ctrl + F (Windows) or ⌘ + F (Mac) to search within this page.

 ---

 <details>
 <summary><strong>How do I get a letter to verify that I am a registered student?</strong></summary>

-The Student Records Office prepares and issues official academic documents, including:
+The Student Records Office prepares and issues official academic documents, including:<br><br>

-- Status letters
+- Status letters<br>
-- Transcripts
+- Transcripts<br>
-- Statements
+- Statements<br>
-- Other academic records
+- Other academic record documents<br><br>

-The Student Records Office is located on the ground floor of the Administration Building.
+The Student Records Office is located on the ground floor of the Administration Building.<br><br>

-For assistance, students may contact the office via email.
+For assistance, students may contact the office at:<br>
+studentrecords@utech.edu.jm

 </details>

 ---

 <details>
-<summary><strong>How do I apply for an academic record?</strong></summary>
+<summary><strong>How do I apply for an academic record such as a transcript or status letter?</strong></summary>

-Requests for academic records, including transcripts and status letters, are made online.
+Requests for academic records are made online.<br><br>

-To apply:
+To apply:<br><br>

-1. Visit the University’s website
+1. Visit the University’s website<br>
-2. Select the Online Academic Record Request System
+2. Select the Online Academic Record Request System<br>
-3. Follow the instructions to submit your request
+3. Follow the instructions provided and submit your request<br><br>

+If additional help is needed, students may contact the Student Records Office.

 </details>